I have a fun Diamond quilt block tutorial for you today!

 Then sew the two pairs to form a block.
 It will measure 4.5″ x 8.5″ unfinished.

 I like having the print as the main fabric with an accenting solid in the middle.
 But you could reverse it and put the patterned fabric in the centre.
-Or use two patterned fabrics – but be sure there’s enough contrast between the two so that the piecing is noticeable.
+Or use two patterned fabrics – but be sure there’s enough contrast between the two so that the piecing is noticeable and that inner diamond pattern appears.

 Diamond Quilt Layout